 William Woods Tate, Jr., National Student of the Year

-The 2018 William Woods Tate, Jr., National Student of the Year is Elena Cecil from Larue County High School in Kentucky.
-Elena was selected by a panel of coaches for her character, passion, and dedication to serving her community.
+The 2019 William Woods Tate, Jr., National Student of the Year is Joanna Bai from Millard West High School in Nebraska.
+Joanna was selected by a panel of coaches for her character, passion, and dedication to serving her community.

 About the Award